BrentFarris/TheLastValkyrie/docs/commander-x16-hello-world-6502-assembly.md

 sta $08f0
 brk
 ```
+What is that funny looking **!byte** mean?
+Well after some fumbling around on the internet, I found that these are known as "pseudo opcodes".
+I found the documentation for them [here](http://www.cbmhardware.de/show.php?r=14&id=7).

 The last 3 lines should be familiar to you since you either know 6502 by heart or you've went through the Easy 6502 tutorial.
 We just put the value **9** into the **A** register.
 Then we store the value of **A** into the memory address of **$08f0**.
-But what about the first 2 lines of the source code?
+So, what about the first 2 lines of the source code?
 I got some answers from the Facebook group on what these mean.

 **\*=$0801** = BASIC launcher